jeevankatel3-cell/Lake-Ice-Phenology-Changes-in-Nepal-s-Glacial-Lakes/README.md

 ### 🔥 Contribution
-Your contributions are always welcome and appreciated.
-Following are the things you can do to contribute to this project:

-1. **Report a bug** If you think you have encountered a bug, and I should know about it, feel free to report it [here](https://github.com/jeevankatel3-cell/Lake-Ice-Phenology-Changes-in-Nepal-s-Glacial-Lakes.git/issues) and I will take care of it.
+Your contributions are always welcome and appreciated. **Report a bug** If you think you have encountered a bug, and I should know about it, feel free to report it
-2. **Request a feature** You can also request for a feature [here](https://github.com/jeevankatel3-cell/Lake-Ice-Phenology-Changes-in-Nepal-s-Glacial-Lakes.git/issues), and if it will viable, it will be picked for development.
-3. **Create a pull request** It can't get better than this, your pull request will be appreciated by the community.
-You can get started by picking up any open issues from [here](https://github.com/jeevankatel3-cell/Lake-Ice-Phenology-Changes-in-Nepal-s-Glacial-Lakes.git/issues) and make a pull request.

 ### 🌵 Branches
 | Branch | Purpose |